 Praxician did not fare well in the research…Obviously.
 WPP intended this new term to convey “action” and “experience” but it unsurprisingly lacked any positive word associations.
 Praxician also connotated “inexperienced”, “unqualified”, and “impersonal.”
 Expectations of a praxician ranged from diagnosing to scheduling appointments.

-The PA title change survey from WPP also included feedback from government agencies such as Centers for Medicare and Medicaid Services (CMS).
-A senior official admitted that CMS has never experienced a credentialled provider wanted to change their title but that it would be most efficiently done through legislation.
-This means AAPA would have to spear-head getting a bill through Congress.
+The PA title change survey from WPP also included feedback from government agencies such as the Center for Medicare and Medicaid Services (CMS).
+A senior official admitted that CMS has never experienced a credentialed provider wanting to change their title but that it would be most efficiently done through legislation.
+This means AAPA would have to spearhead getting a bill through Congress.

 The Cost of Change